DRChivers/Nelson-Mandela-Speeches-Sentiment-and-Topic-Modelling-Analysis/README.md

 # Data
 The dataset has been compiled using 1,577 EAD 2002 XML files containing transcripts of Nelson Mandela's speeches, which have been made available by the Nelson Mandela Foundation's Archive (https://atom.nelsonmandela.org/index.php/za-com-speeches).
 These transcripts have been taken from various sources, which are noted within the original XML file metadata.
 # Data Cleaning Process and Scripts
 To make a corpus of machine-readable transcripts ready for my analysis, I have created scripts using ChatGPT and my own knowledge to extract the relevant data from the XML files.
+This project uses the Python programming language via the Jupyter Notebooks IDE.
 The following is an outline of the steps and scripts used to clean the data (in order):
 - Deploy the custom webscraper to extract the XML files from the archive to my computer (mandela_xml_files_web_scraping.ipynb)
 - Use the data extraction script to grab the filename and speech date and write it to a spreadsheet file (extract_xml_filename_and_date.ipynb)
 - Use the XML file renaming script to write the speech dates into the filename to make future computational analysis of the speeches easier (rename_xml_files.ipynb)